LabeLase® Producer

 Position Tab

-X - The X coordinate of the lower left corner of the graphic is specified here.
+X - The X coordinate of the lower left corner of the box is specified here.
+Note that this value is already filled in for you based on where you clicked the mouse.
+Y - The Y coordinate of the lower left corner of the box is specified here.
 Note that this value is already filled in for you based on where you clicked the mouse.

 Effects Tab

-Rotation - Specifies the number of degrees to rotate the line.
+Height - Defines the vertical dimension of the enclosing rectangle (Y dimension).
+Width - Defines the horizontal dimension of the enclosing rectangle (X dimension).
+Rotation - Specifies the number of degrees to rotate the ellipse.
 Enter 0, 90, 180 or 270 or use the up/down control to change the field.
-Note that the rotation of the field is relative to the X/Y coordinate of the lower left of the line.
+Note that the rotation of the field is relative to the X/Y coordinate of the lower left of the enclosing rectangle.
+Thickness - Defines the thickness of the ellipse outline.

 Position Tab

-X - The X coordinate of the lower left corner of the line is specified here.
+X - The X coordinate of the lower left corner of the enclosing rectangle is specified here.
+Note that this value is already filled in for you based on where you clicked the mouse.
+Y - The Y coordinate of the lower left corner of the enclosing rectangle is specified here.
 Note that this value is already filled in for you based on where you clicked the mouse.

 Effects Tab

-Rotation - Specifies the number of degrees to rotate the box.
+Height - Defines the vertical dimension of the enclosing rectangle (Y dimension).
+Width - Defines the horizontal dimension of the enclosing rectangle (X dimension).
+Rotation - Specifies the number of degrees to rotate the ellipse.
 Enter 0, 90, 180 or 270 or use the up/down control to change the field.
-Note that the rotation of the field is relative to the X/Y coordinate of the lower left of the box.
+Note that the rotation of the field is relative to the X/Y coordinate of the lower left of the enclosing rectangle.
+Density - Defines the density of the line segments used to draw the ellipse.
+Enter the value in segments per inch or segments per centimeter depending on the current units of measure.
+Note that if you set the Height and Width fields to the same value, the result will be a perfect circle.

 Position Tab

-X - The X coordinate of the lower left corner of the box is specified here.
+X - The X coordinate of the lower left corner of the enclosing rectangle is specified here.
+Note that this value is already filled in for you based on where you clicked the mouse.
+Y - The Y coordinate of the lower left corner of the enclosing rectangle is specified here.
 Note that this value is already filled in for you based on where you clicked the mouse.

 Effects Tab